openfaas/openfaas.github.io/_posts/2018-08-27-deploy-digitalocean-ansible.md

 dark_background: true
 ---

 This article will demonstrate how to have an [OpenFaaS](https://www.openfaas.com/) instance up and running on a [DigitalOcean](https://www.digitalocean.com/) droplet in around 5 minutes through an [Ansible](https://www.ansible.com/) playbook.
-Both Kubernetes and Swarm providers are supported.
+You can pick either Kubernetes or Docker Swarm in the tutorial.

 ![DigitalOcean Logo](/images/deploy-digitalocean-ansible/digital_ocean.svg)